Kinematics/NetTally/README.md

 BBCode formatting is preserved, including italics, bold, underlines, colors, and URLs, as long as it's part of the vote content (but not if it covers the entire line, or part of the marker area or whatever).
 Quoted votes are ignored.

 The program is currently capable of understanding XenForo and vBulletin forum systems.
-The number of tested forums is low, however, so refinements will be necessary to make it more broadly available.
+Other forums have the framework code in place, but the forum software often has limitations that prevent NetTally from being able to properly operate on them.
+(EG: Lack of post numbers, lack of page numbers, etc.)

 This is built on the basis of quests run on SpaceBattles and SufficientVelocity, and is an adaptation of a program originally written by Firnagzen.